 The types of equipment that you need to propagate your plant are mentioned here-

-When you are trying your propagation method, try to select such a place that may not harm your baby plant with excessive sunlight, humidity or pest attack.
-You may use gloves to avoid the direct touch to keep your plant apart from bacteria.
+Proper Environment: When you are trying your propagation method, try to select a place that may not harm your baby plant with excessive sunlight, humidity or pest attack.
+You may use gloves to avoid direct touch to keep your plant apart from bacteria.

 How to Propagate a Philodendron Selloum?